JamesStandbridge/pdf-orientation-corrector/README.md

 ## Overview

 The PDF Orientation Corrector is a Python module designed for automatic detection and correction of the orientation of pages in PDF documents.
-It effectively combines the functionalities of PyPDF2, pytesseract, and pdf2image, supplemented with image processing techniques from PIL, to analyze and adjust the orientation of each page in a PDF file.

 ## Key Features

 - **Automated Page Orientation Correction**: Detects and corrects the orientation of text on each page of a PDF.
 - **Batch Processing**: Enhances performance when dealing with large documents by processing pages in batches.
 - **Image Preprocessing**: Uses PIL to enhance the accuracy of OCR results.
-- **Versatile Usage**: Can be run as a standalone script or imported into other Python scripts for PDF processing.

 ## Prerequisites